Nafal Ossandón Hostens

 Presentations

 • Jones, E. & Ossandón Hostens, N. (2024, March 7).
 What Does the Student Say?
 Incorporating Student Input into Participation Assessment [Conference presentation].
 55th NeMLA Annual Convention.
-Boston, MA.
+Boston, MA, USA.

 • Ossandón Hostens, N. & Jones, E. (2023).
 Accusative Case Comprehension Among Early L2 German Learners [Conference presentation].
 Germanic Linguistics Annual Conference (GLAC 2023), University of Calgary, Banff, AB, Canada.